San Diego Natural History Museum San Diego, CA

 • Located in Balboa Park, San Diego.

-• Parking available next to the museum, near the Balboa Park Carousel, or at Inspiration Point with a free tram.
+• Parking available near the Balboa Park Carousel or at Inspiration Point.

-• Food and drinks available at The Craft Taco.
+• Food and drinks available for purchase inside the Museum at The Craft Taco.

 • Fully wheelchair accessible.